George Fowke: Biography

 He then succeeded Colonel Frederick Heath as inspector of Royal Engineers in April 1913, which saw him advanced to the rank of temporary brigadier general.

 On the outbreak of the First World War in August 1914, he was promoted again to the temporary rank of brigadier general and appointed to the post of brigadier general, Royal Engineers in the British Expeditionary Force, the senior engineering advisor.
 As the war settled into a stalemate it became apparent that the Royal Engineers would play a significant role in trench warfare, and the position was changed to chief engineer in January 1915 and then to engineer-in-chief, for which he was raised to the temporary rank of major general in April 1915.
-He was made a Companion of the Order of the Bath in February 1915 and his major general's rank became substantive in June.
+He was made a Companion of the Order of the Bath in February 1915 and his major general's rank became substantive in June and rewarded "for distinguished service in the Field".
 It was in this position, that he agreed the formation of the Royal Engineer tunnelling companies, after a proposal from John Norton-Griffiths.

 In February 1916, he succeeded Lieutenant General Sir Nevil Macready in the important post of adjutant general of the BEF and was raised to temporary lieutenant general while so employed.
 He held this post until the end of the war, and, having been made a substantive lieutenant general in January 1919, retired from the army in April 1922.

 In addition to his British decorations and awards, he was also awarded the Army Distinguished Service Medal by the United States, with the citation for the medal reading:

 The President of the United States of America, authorized by Act of Congress, July 9, 1918, takes pleasure in presenting the Army Distinguished Service Medal to Lieutenant General George H. Fowke, Royal British Army, for exceptionally meritorious and distinguished service in a position of great responsibility to the Government of the United States, during World War I. While serving as Adjutant General, British Expeditionary Services, General Fowke rendered invaluable service to the American Expeditionary Forces and to the cause in which the United States has been engaged.